 The survey instructed participants to read all seven posts and choose one to report.
 At this point, we also described the concept of flagging on social media, explained that our survey questions would simulate the steps involved in flagging a post, and requested participants to follow these steps to submit a flag in ways similar to how they would flag their selected post on a social media platform.
 After selecting a post, participants were randomly assigned to one of the 54 flagging scenarios simulated via Qualtrics questions (i.e., we did not direct participants to an external site) as described below.
 This selected post was displayed at the top of the screen to guide participants throughout the flagging procedure.

 The flag submission choices shown to participants followed a between-subjects factorial design created by combining different implementation choices for the four flagging components.
-It comprised 3 (Rule violation classification scheme levels) $\times$ 3 (Granularity of posting guidelines) $\times$ 2 (Availability of a text box) $\times$ 3 (Types of moderators) different conditions.
-Depending on their assigned scenario, participants experienced a different design of the rule violation classification scheme, varying levels of detail regarding platform guidelines, the availability (or absence) of an open-ended text box, and information about the moderator (human, bot, or no information) of the flag review process.
+It comprised 3 (Rule violation classification schemes) $\times$ 3 (Granularity of posting guidelines) $\times$ 2 (Availability of a text box) $\times$ 3 (Types of moderators) different conditions.
+Depending on their assigned scenario, participants experienced variations in the design of the rule violation classification scheme, the level of detail regarding platform guidelines, the presence or absence of an open-ended text box, and information about the moderator (human, bot, or left unspecified).

-We now detail how we operationalized four components of flagging designs within the Qualtrics software.